Exclusive - U.S., China to discuss repatriation of Chinese fugitives

 Officials from both countries met for two days in the Philippines last month, with the U.S. delegation led by David Luna, the U.S. State Department's senior director for National Security and Diplomacy.

 Luna confirmed to Reuters that he attended the meetings and said talks will reconvene in August and will include law enforcement and legal experts.
-The countries will share specific intelligence on suspected corrupt Chinese officials and stolen assets and will also discuss ways to send fugitives back to China.
+The countries will share specific intelligence on allegedly corrupt Chinese officials and stolen assets and will also discuss potential ways to send the fugitives back to China.

-The Chinese Foreign Ministry said there was a need for new steps to be agreed with the United States to enable the recovery of stolen assets, though it declined to comment on details of the talks or any possible measures.

-"We are willing to stay in communication with the United States on this," ministry spokeswoman Hua Chunying said in Beijing.
+The Chinese Foreign Ministry declined immediate comment, as did the country's Central Commission for Discipline Inspection, the Communist Party's anti-corruption body.

 Alternatives to extradition exist, U.S. officials say, including deportation for violations of U.S. immigration law.